1969 Isle Wight Festival Music

 Dylan had stopped touring after his 1966 motorcycle accident, an event still shrouded in mystery as to how serious the accident was and how long he actually needed to recuperate.
 Some conspiracy theorists conjecture that there was no accident, but Dylan simply wanted out for awhile.

-Whatever the case, brothers Ron and Ray Foulk formed Fiery Creations Limited to put on the show and they hit gold by booking Bob Dylan.
+Whatever the case, the Foulk brothers formed Fiery Creations Limited to put on another show and they hit gold by successfully luring Bob Dylan to their island.
 To say he headlined is an understatement.
 Despite the Beatles continued success and influence, even they tipped their hats to Dylan.
 [Ray Foulk’s story from a 2015 Independent article]

 1969 Isle of Wight Festival of Music